THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

+We measured throughput on AWS EC2 instances equipped with workers containing multiple GPUs at a larger scale (Figure~\ref{fig:training_throughput_AWS}).
+Since AWS instances have 8 GPUs per worker, we have a higher intra-machine communication overhead compared to our local testbed setting.
+This means that inter-machine communication overhead, which THC optimizes for, takes a smaller portion of training time.
+Despite this, THC consistently outperformed all the baseline models, resulting in throughput improvements of 1.05$\times$ to 1.16$\times$.\footnote{Note that Bart-large and RoBERTa-large are not displayed in Figure~\ref{fig:training_throughput_AWS} due to the V100 GPU's memory limitations on the EC2 environment.
+We used a smaller batch size and reported it in Appendix \ref{appendix:c} separately.}

-\subsection{THC Simulation results}
+\subsection{THC Simulation Results}

-In order to generalize the benefit of THC to different systems, we extend the end-to-end results by simulating THC under different system configurations.
-The simulations first demonstrate that THC allows straightforward scaling to a larger number of workers without any decrease in accuracy.
-Furthermore, we find that THC has resilience to both packet loss and straggling workers under the synchronization and partial aggregation schemes that we propose.
+We run simulations to understand THC under different system configurations.
+As the number of workers increase, the performance of THC increases due to the UHC property.
+We show that the error of THC scales well from 4 to 64 workers, in contrast to biased compression algorithms like TopK whose error can increase by $9.9\times$ over the same margin.
+Furthermore, under the synchronization and partial aggregation schemes, THC shows less than a $0.5\%$ drop in training accuracy in the presence of packet loss and straggling workers.

 {\bf Simulation Environment.} We simulate THC on an academic cluster with 4 A100/V100 GPUs per node.
-Multiple worker training is mimicked by computing multiple passes of the backpropagation, storing the gradients in memory, and then aggregating the gradients before performing an update step.
-This allows us to compress and decompress the aggregated gradient with THC's algorithm before the update step to reproduce the communication steps in actual systems.
-For the baseline, we neglect this compression/decompression step and simply aggregate the gradients.
+Multiple worker training is modeled by storing multiple passes of the backpropagation before performing an update step.
+This allows us to compress and decompress the aggregated gradient with THC's algorithm (and others) before updating the model, reproducing the communication steps in actual systems.

-{\bf Workloads.} We train ResNet50 \cite{resnet} models on the CIFAR100~\cite{CIFAR100} dataset with a batch size 128 for all simulations.
-For scalability results, we use a $p$-fraction of 1/64 and the largest granularity and bit budget that a given number of workers can handle (38/16/8 granularity with 4/4/3 bit budget for 4/10/30 workers).
-The packet loss and straggling worker results use the following configuration: workers 10, granularity 20, $p$-fraction 1/512, and bit budget 4.
-Furthermore, all accuracy results are plotted using a sliding window of size 5.

-{\bf Scalability.} To see how our system scales, we simulate THC for 4, 10, and 30 workers in Figure \ref{fig:scalability}, keeping the per-worker batch size constant and tracking the accuracy against the number of model update steps.
-THC reaches or exceeds the baseline accuracy without compression for each configuration of workers.
-As a result, using 4/10/30 workers with THC reaches the target train accuracy of 95\% in 3715/2503/1473 update steps, so training on THC with 30 workers is 1.7$\times$ faster than 10 workers and 2.52$\times$ faster than 4 workers assuming that the time for each update step remains constant (with similar speedups for test accuracy).
-Note that the higher accuracy THC achieves over the baseline for some experiments can be explained by a low learning rate causing variability in the update step: increasing the learning rate for the baseline should remove this discrepancy.